walton5511/wikiwikihk/docs/information/sp-cards/swordsman.md

 ### Renegade
 ---
-The Renegade is the 8th specialist card of the archer which you can obtain through exchanging 50x Laurena's Gemstone at Sarakael in Port Alveus Square.
+The Renegade is the 8th specialist card of the Swordsman which you can obtain through exchanging 50x Laurena's Gemstone at Sarakael in Port Alveus Square.

 ![](/img/sps/swordsman/s-08-00.png)
 <font color='ff5722'>Movement Speed +1</font><br/>